 The mental rut is a state of mind where you feel stuck, purposeless, and unable to motivate yourself.
 And doing anything that day can be difficult.
 Days like these will come unexpectedly, seemingly out of nowhere, and can last for days or even weeks.

-From the video, I learn that I need to do something anyway.
+From the video, I learnt that I need to do something anyway.
 I need to do something that will spark some sort of action, something to get the momentum going, something to get the ball rolling.
 I need to take action when I don’t have the motivation to do anything.

 Thing I learn